 Wael, along with Vivian Chen, a college planner and the operation’s manager, have hit the ground running and have already contracted with families to provide one-on-one college planning services.
 The new location is the 18th Class 101 franchise to open as part of the overall Class 101 expansion plan to open 25 new college planning service centers in 2017.

 “We are so excited about this new venture, and we can’t wait to help students get into better colleges with more scholarships and grants,” Wael says.
 “Our team is committed, and we’ve opened our doors with special pricing for students.
 I can’t say enough about this location.
 It’s the perfect place to serve students as we have multiple classrooms, conference rooms and a library.”

 As a father, Wael discovered his passion for college planning when he was helping his daughter with her college applications.
 Class 101 addresses problems that millions of high school students and their families face year after year — the college application process, navigating federal applications, and finding the right fit for college, Wael says.
 “I understand the frustrations first-hand.
 We want to help and serve our community, one student at a time,” he says.

 While one-on-one consulting is a major focus for Class 101, we are also known for other services, such as preparing students to excel at taking the ACT and SAT and organizing campus visits.
 We want to support high school students and tackle many of the college-bound issues before they become a challenge, Wael says.

 The Class 101 method is to begin working with students in their freshman and sophomore years of high school.
-We are their guides to becoming better students and creating the future they hope to achieve, says Tom Pabin, CEO and founder of Class 101.
+We are their guides to becoming better students and creating the future they hope to achieve, says Tom Pabin, founder of Class 101.